Kjelseth/PLK_lab/README.md

 # PLK_lab
-This is where you can find all of the resources I used regarding the USN course PB1180 Programmerbare logiske kretser (Programmable Logic Circuits
+This is the repository where you can find all of the resources I used regarding the USN course PB1180 Programmerbare logiske kretser (Programmable Logic Circuits)

+## Labs
+Each lab task has it's own folder where the LaTeX report and its relevant files are. usually these will be within their own folders like this:
+- Code    - for all VHDL code files
+- Figures - for all pictures and